 The project aims to empower vulnerable women and youth socially and economically by promoting economic independence through training and participation in local committees/decision-making platforms and strengthening peaceful community relations.
-This will be achieved through:
+This will be achieved through three pillars:

 Employability and Income Generating Opportunities: